VoiceFixer: Toward General Speech Restoration with Neural Vocoder: Appendix D

 \subsection{Analysis stage performance}

 In this section, we report the mel spectrogram restoration score on different test sets.
-They are calculated for the performance evaluation of the analysis stage.
-We calculate the LSD, SiSPNR, and SSIM values on each test set.
+They are used to evaluate the performane of the analysis stage.
+We calculate the LSD, SiSPNR, and SSIM values.
 The \textit{Unprocessed} column is calculated using the target and unprocessed mel spectrogram.
-And the \textit{Oracle-Mel} column is calculated between the target spectrogram and itself.
+And the \textit{Oracle-Mel} column is calculated using the target spectrogram and itself.

 Table~\ref{table-mel-restoration-metrics-results} shows that on DENOISE, DEREV, and ALL-GSR, all four \textit{VoiceFixer} based models are effective on the restoration of mel spectrogram.
 Among the four analysis stage models, \textit{UNet} is consistently better than the other three models.